mvp4g/mvp4g2/README.md

 MVP4G2 will work with GWT 2 + 3 and will bring major changes.

 In opposite to the first version of MVP4G, MVP4G2 will not use generators, JSNI or the widget system.
-Instead it will use Elemental 2 and APT.
+Instead it will use Elemental 2 (only for the history implementation) and APT.

 Moving to APT will cause changes, related to the options offered by APT.
 Using the ideas of MVP4G, MVP4G 2 will try to take as much as possible of the principles and features to the next version.